 What does it look like to market, sell, and engage your audience from anywhere?
 Our latest customer stories featuring Sonos, e.l.f.
 Cosmetics, and Spalding show how to get more from digital.

-Shoppers now embrace digital experiences at such a rate that every day feels like Cyber Monday.
-Our Q2 shopping research showed:
+Online buying has been turbo-charged over the past year, and shoppers now embrace digital experiences at such a rate that every day feels like Cyber Monday.
+Our research shows:

 Simply put, you need to market, sell, and engage audiences from anywhere.
 And you need to do so in ways that are data-driven, customer-obsessed, and future-proof.

-Salesforce launched the new Digital 360 — tailoring the power of the Customer 360 for the digital leader — to help you do exactly that.
-It combines our industry-leading Marketing Cloud, Commerce Cloud, and Experience Cloud, world-class partner ecosystem, and free on-demand learning through Trailhead so you can get more from digital.
+The new Digital 360 tailors the power of the Customer 360 for the digital leader.
+It combines Marketing Cloud, Commerce Cloud, and Experience Cloud with a partner ecosystem and free on-demand learning through Trailhead so you can get more from digital.

 Digital 360 is a natural result of the work we do every day with some of the biggest brands in the world.
 Here’s a look at how you can get more from digital, with success stories from Salesforce customers to inspire you.

-Data-driven: Put your customer at the center with the most flexible, scalable platform
+Data-driven: Put your customers at the center with a flexible, scalable platform

 We define data-driven as mastering a single view of the customer and using it to inform every part of your business.
 It’s integrating your commerce systems, marketing technology, service portals, and everything involved in the customer journey so your full relationship is reflected in every touch point.
 This single view empowers you to innovate with insight.